 The experience management space includes competitors such as Adobe (NASDAQ:ADBE), IBM (NYSE:IBM), SurveyMonkey (now called Momentive, NASDAQ:MNTV), and Medallia (NYSE:MDLA).

-As you can see below, Qualtrics's revenue growth has been impressive over the last year, growing from quarterly revenue of $249.3 million, to $356.3 million.
+As you can see below, Qualtrics's revenue growth has been very strong over the last two years, growing from quarterly revenue of $213.5 million in Q4 FY2020, to $389 million.

-Guidance for the next quarter indicates Qualtrics is expecting revenue to grow 32.1% year on year to $359 million, slowing down from the 40.8% year-over-year increase in revenue the company had recorded in the same quarter last year.
-Ahead of the earnings results the analysts covering the company were estimating sales to grow 23.7% over the next twelve months.
+Guidance for the next quarter indicates Qualtrics is expecting revenue to grow 17% year on year to $393 million, slowing down from the 40.6% year-over-year increase in revenue the company had recorded in the same quarter last year.
+For the upcoming financial year management expects revenue to be $1.66 billion at the midpoint, growing 14.1% compared to 35.6% increase in FY2022.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Qualtrics's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 70.6% in Q2.
+Qualtrics's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 70.5% in Q4.

 That means that for every $1 in revenue the company had $0.70 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite it going down over the last year, this is still around the lower average of what we typically see in SaaS businesses.
+This is around the lower average of what we typically see in SaaS businesses.
 Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market so it is important to track.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Qualtrics burned through $13.1 million in Q2, with cash flow turning negative year on year.
+Qualtrics's free cash flow came in at $8.9 million in Q4, turning positive year on year.

 Is Now The Time?

 When considering Qualtrics, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of Qualtrics we will be cheering from the sidelines.
-Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-Unfortunately, its customer acquisition costs are higher than we like to see, and its cash burn raises the question if it can sustainably maintain its growth.
+Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
+Unfortunately, its customer acquisition is less efficient than many comparable companies, and its gross margins aren't as good as other tech businesses we look at.

-Qualtrics's price to sales ratio based on the next twelve months is 5.1x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Qualtrics's price to sales ratio based on the next twelve months is 3.9x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.